Ensuring students are happy, secure, and prepared to participate

 Peer tutoring is purposefully designed to be a hallmark of our school.
 Held as an after-school program, it is designed to achieve two outcomes:

 - To encourage academic confidence.
 Peers are often sufficiently well-equipped to explain a concept to a struggling student, and we want to give them the chance to demonstrate their knowledge.

 - To normalize asking for help.
 Students become more comfortable with asking for help when they seek it, not just from teachers, but from fellow students.

-Early Bird is an extension of the school day available to all students before the start of school from 7:00 AM to 8:00 AM.
+Early Bird is an extension of the school day available to all students before the start of school from 7:00 AM until the start of their first class.
 This hour provides a place for students to complete homework or quietly socialize with friends in a supervised environment.
 Students must remain in the designated area before their classes begin.
 There is no fee for Early Bird.

-Late Bird is an after-school extension available to all students from 4:00 PM to 6:00 PM; it is fee-based for all Early Learning through Middle School students.
-We provide students with a structured, quiet academic environment to complete homework and an opportunity to socialize with friends in a supervised environment.
+Late Bird is a fee-based after-school extension available to all students from 2:45 PM to 6:00 PM.
+We provide students with a quiet academic environment to complete homework and an opportunity to socialize with friends in a supervised environment.

-BASIS Independent Brooklyn offers a lunch program to students of all ages.
-We partner with Butter Beans to accommodate dietary restrictions and allergies.
-Butter Beans offers gluten-free, nut-free, organic, and farm-to-table options
+BASIS Independent Fremont offers a meal service to students of all ages.
+We partner with School Foodies to accommodate dietary restrictions and allergies.
+School Foodies crafts healthy, popular, and highly customizable kid-friendly menus.

 School Foodies’ mission is to provide safe and nutritious lunches.
 They offer fresh, whole, and minimally processed foods to help your child develop a healthy palette and lifelong healthy eating habits.